BOND: License to Train with Black-Box Functions: Related Work

+In \textit{Proposition 1} of the convergence analysis for ZO-ADAM, \citet{zo_adam} use the special case $\beta_1,\beta_2\rightarrow0$ to demonstrate non-convergence issues with euclidean projection in parameter updates.
+The authors show that Mahalanobis projections do not suffer from the same non-convergence, highlighting the case for ZO optimization with Adam \citep{adam}.
+We also consider the choice of distribution $\mathcal{P}$ for perturbations, where \citet{signSGD_liu,zo_adam} identify boundedness as a useful property for convergence.
+Whilst there is some empirical contention in literature --- namely in \citet{scaling_rnns} who suggest that Normal and Rademacher distribution are advantageous --- we also find the property of boundedness to be pivotal, leading to our implementation of a uniform distribution for sampling perturbation magnitudes.

-We note that there is a stream of similar literature concerning perturbative gradient estimations \citep{node_perturbation_source_dembo,node_perturbation_source_gert} which emerges much more recently than \cite{Spall_og, robbinsmonro1951stochastic}.
-Despite overlapping quite significantly in concept, \cite{node_perturbation_source_dembo,node_perturbation_source_gert} do not appear to reference or use similar formulations to conventional ZO methods. \cite{node_perturbation_source_dembo,node_perturbation_source_gert} is then referenced as an early source for Node Perturbation \citep{node_perturbation,node_perturbation_stability}, which applies perturbations on multiple layer outputs to compute gradient estimations.
-This approach is more similar to BOND due to its perturbation of nodes, rather than parameters.
-Interestingly, much of the existing research in this stream is concerned with time-dependent perturbation and is based in a biological context.
-We observe a useful theme from \cite{node_perturbation_stability} is requiring normalized gradient estimations due to instability caused by high variance.
-In Eq.
-5 of \cite{node_perturbation}, the authors introduce a normalization based on the node activity differential in the standard and perturbed forward passes, however, the results of this method do not appear to warrant the additional computation requirements.
+We also observe there is a stream of literature concerning perturbative gradient estimations \citep{node_perturbation_source_dembo,node_perturbation_source_gert}, which emerges much more recently than \citet{Spall_og, robbinsmonro1951stochastic}.
+Despite overlapping quite significantly in concept, \citet{node_perturbation_source_dembo,node_perturbation_source_gert} do not appear to reference or use similar formulations to conventional ZO methods. \citet{node_perturbation_source_dembo,node_perturbation_source_gert} is then referenced as an early source for Node Perturbation \cite{node_perturbation,node_perturbation_stability}, which exhibits greater similar to BOND due to its perturbation of nodes, rather than parameters.
+A useful theme from \citet{node_perturbation_stability,node_perturbation} is the normalization of gradient estimations, which mitigates the instability caused by the high variance of numerical estimates.